JauneWhale/LearnGit/readme.txt

-git log  : show the log of the commit git log --pretty=oneline : lon will show in oneline git reset --hard HEAD^/versionID : recover the version git relog: show the operation that you modified to the git
+git log  : show the log of the commit git log --pretty=oneline : lon will show in oneline git reset --hard HEAD^/versionID : recover the version git relog: show the operation that you modified to the git ( which is convient to get your recover ID)